kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 ```

 The queries above require that the empty tables were created beforehand.
 The `COPY <edge_table> FROM <file>` statement
-writes the data into a Kùzu database.
+writes the data into a Kuzu database.
 Running the queries on an existing database connection
 results in the graph being saved to a local directory.

 ## Querying the graph

 We then run some simple queries to test that the data was loaded correctly.
 We can either create
-a standalone script using the client SDK of your choice, or fire up a [Kùzu CLI](//docs.kuzudb.com/getting-started/cli)
+a standalone script using the client SDK of your choice, or fire up a [Kuzu CLI](//docs.kuzudb.com/getting-started/cli)
 shell and run some Cypher queries.

 The first query finds all the clients who transacted with the merchants of "Starbucks".